Titan FX

 2. How Quadruple Witching Works

-The core mechanism involves the simultaneous expiration and settlement of four types of derivatives contracts, creating a concentrated clearing event in markets.
+The core mechanism is concentrated expiration and settlement across major equity and index derivatives, creating a clustered clearing event in markets.

 On this day, position holders must choose to: